Updated: Jun 27, 2022

 Canva for education to create a template

-Be aware of fonts, size, and add color to the resume!
+Be aware of fonts and size, and add color to the resume!
 Try blue!

 5. Question: How do you answer the question - share your greatest strength and weakness.